zeus10010/OC-virus/README.md

 ```

 # other things
-<br>Also I'm not a very good at programming BIOS, so there will probably be some issues.
+- <br>Also I'm not a very good at programming BIOS, so there will probably be some issues.<br>
-<br>There will probably be some updates for some days but I'll not work a lot on this project.
-This project has been made only for fun.
+- There will probably be some updates for some days but I'll not work a lot on this project.
+This project has been made only for fun.<br>
+- Here is a video showing what the BIOS does: https://youtu.be/rtAsAZ80bgE